U.S. stocks end third quarter on a high note, despite rocky September

 Jeffrey Kleintop, chief global investment strategist with Charles Schwab, called it “an unconvincing end to the quarter” as momentum in earnings and in the economic recovery slowed.
 He said individual investors have yet to embrace the rally, even amid record-setting highs.

 “Take today.
-The best performing sector is health care care … and the second-best performer is consumer staples.
+The best-performing sector is health care care … and the second-best performer is consumer staples.
 Those two usually do well when the market is going down,” Kleintop said.
 “The economically sensitive sectors are the weakest and the most defensive ones are the strongest.
 To me, that’s not a sign of a durable rally.”

 Chris Rupkey, chief financial economist for MUFG, said in an email that he expects the next quarter to be marked by economic growth.
-But whether that holds for the nation’s GDP will be determined by the success rate of vaccines for the coronavirus and the results of the election.
+But whether that holds for the nation’s GDP will be determined by the success rate of coronavirus vaccines and the results of the election.

 “This is looking like a short recession that will be just two quarters long and we haven’t seen such a brief downturn like this since the 1980s,” he said.
 “Hopefully, the record job losses will also recover just as fast as spending in the economy.”

-October, another historically turbulent time for traders, is sure to be a spectacle as investors parse the potential for a deadly second wave of covid-19 and the upcoming presidential election.
-While the U.S. is mired in political uncertainty, Tuesday’s contentious presidential debate didn’t likely move markets according to David Bahnsen, chief investment officer at the Bahnsen Group.
+October, another historically turbulent time for traders, is sure to be a spectacle as investors parse the potential for a deadly second wave of coronavirus infections and the upcoming presidential election.
+While the United States is mired in political uncertainty, Tuesday’s contentious presidential debate probably didn’t move markets, according to David Bahnsen, chief investment officer at the Bahnsen Group.

 “The election is not the primary driver of markets right now,” Bahnsen wrote in commentary Wednesday.
 “The level of economic reopening is.”